elmahio/documentation/docs/email-troubleshooting.md

 ## Invalid email

 Ok, this may seem obvious.
 But this happens more often than you would think.
 Typos are a common cause of invalid emails.
 Specifying a mailing list or group address doesn't always play nice with elmah.io either.
-For instance, Office 365 distribution groups block external emails as default.
+For instance, Office 365 distribution groups block external emails as the default.
 The easiest way to check your inputted email address is to send a new message to that address from an external email provider.

 ## Check your promotional and/or spam folder